-The argument has been made that because it will be called for by the States that the states would, according to David Barton, another proponent, “limit the jurisdiction of the federal government”, however there is no language in the Article V which would limit the jurisdiction of the federal government.
+The argument has been made that because it will be called for by the States that the states would, according to David Barton, another proponent, “limit the jurisdiction of the federal government”, however, there is no language in Article V that would limit the jurisdiction of the federal government.
 That is purely speculation.
 Further, there is no precedent for who would be chosen as delegates to the Convention.
 It will most certainly be bi-partisan and all states will be represented.

 Another question yet to be answered is how many delegates will be selected from each State?
 The first Constitutional Convention allowed each state only one vote.
 Do you really believe larger states will agree to that this time?
 Again, no precedent and no outline for it in the article itself leaves this open.

 There is no precedent for setting the rules for the Convention, although it could be assumed that since it will be called for by Congress, that it would set the rules, certainly a “Runaway Convention” is not without precedent.
 The Continental Congress had tasked the delegates to the Philadelphia Constitutional Convention of 1787 with “the sole and express purpose of revising the Articles of Confederation”.
 Article XIII of the Articles of Confederation specifically stipulated that alterations must be confirmed unanimously.
 Neither of these mandates was followed.
 The Articles were replaced with an entirely new Constitution and ratification set to only three-fourths of the states.

 Once a convention is called, it cannot be stopped or the actions taken, undone.
 With no predetermined rules or limitations which will have any bearing on what is actually done, it is not unthinkable that a new Convention of States would have the same end result as the first.